-- a) The amount of undrawn borrowing facilities that may be available for future operating activities and to settle capital commitments, indicating any restrictions on the use of these facilities; - b) The aggregate amounts of the cash flows from each of operating, investing, and financing activities related to interests in joint ventures reported using proportionate consolidation; and - c) The amount and nature of restricted cash balances.
+- a) The amount of undrawn borrowing facilities that may be available for future operating activities and to settle capital commitments, indicating any restrictions on the use of these facilities; and - b) The amount and nature of restricted cash balances.

 Entities reporting cash flows from operating activities using the direct method are also encouraged to provide a reconciliation, either as part of the cash flow statement or in the notes, of the surplus/deficit from ordinary activities with the net cash flow from operating activities.
 The reconciliation is prepared in the same way as the indirect method of presenting a cash flow statement.